The Strong and Super Tree Property at Successors of Singular Cardinals: ITP below ℵ ω with the strong tree property at ℵ ω+1

-\begin{lemma} There exists $s \in I$ such that $R_s$ has a cofinal branch. \end{lemma} \begin{proof} By assumption, we have a generic $\nu^+$-supercompactness embedding $j$ with domain $V[K]$ and critical point $\ka_{\rho+3}$, added by a poset $\FF$ with generic $F$ whose full support power is $<\ka_{\rho+1}$-closed in $V$.
+\begin{lemma} There exists $s \in I$ such that $R_s$ has a cofinal branch. \end{lemma} \begin{proof} By assumption, we have a generic $\nu^+$-supercompactness embedding $j$ with domain $V[K]$ and critical point $\ka_{\rho+3}$, added by a poset $\FF$ with generic $F$ whose full support power is $<\ka_{\rho+1}$-distributive in $V$.
 In particular, this power is $<\ka_{\rho+1}$-distributive in $V[K]$, so it satisfies hypothesis (2) of Lemma \ref{lem:1cardbranch}.
+Recall that $|\LL_\mu| < \ka_0$.
+We can assume that the underlying set of $\LL_\mu$ is an ordinal below the critical point of $j$, so that $j$ fixes $\LL_\mu$ pointwise.

 Work in $V[K][F]$.
 Let $\gamma' \in j(S)$ such that $\gamma' > \sup j''\nu^+$.
 For each $\delta < \ka_\rho$ and $s = (\mu, p) \in I,$ we define

 We claim that $\langle b_{s,\delta} \mid s\in I, \delta < \ka_\rho\rangle$ is a system of branches through $\langle R_s\rangle_{s\in I}$.
 By construction, each $b_{s,\delta}$ is linearly ordered and downwards closed.
 It remains to verify that $\bigcup \dom(b_s,\delta) = S$.
 Since $\ka_\rho < \crit(j)$, and $\langle R_s\rangle_{s\in I}$ is a system, we can apply elementarity to conclude that for all $\alpha \in S$ there exists $\zeta, \delta < \ka_\rho$ and $s = (\mu, p) \in j(I) = I$ such that